Sysnomid/sysnomid.com/posts/answer.md

 ---
-title: 'Answer - Frederic Brown'
+title: 'Answer - Fredric Brown'
-excerpt: '"Answer" is a 1948 short story by American Sci-Fi author Frederic Brown.
+excerpt: '"Answer" is a 1948 short story by American Sci-Fi author Fredric Brown.
 It focuses on two characters, Dwan Ev and Dwar Reyn, as they are about to activate a supercomputer that will connect all civilization'
 date: 2021-01-13
 ---
 <img src="/assets/img/answer.jpg" alt="Answer" height="600" width="400"/>